If there is a resource that is no longer available, please contact the office.

 This document is designed to assist organizations and custodians in meeting legislated requirements when reporting a privacy breach to the Commissioner.
 Public bodies are encouraged to use this document when reporting a breach to the Commissioner.
 Published in August 2018.

 This document is intended to help public bodies understand when to consider a time extension request under sections 14(1) and (2) of the Freedom of Information and Protection of Privacy Act (FOIP Act) and how to complete the Request for Time Extension Under Section 14 Form (RFTE) for submission to the OIPC.
-Published in September 2016.
+Updated in February 2020.

 On July 26, 2014, an op-ed written by the Commissioners of Alberta and British Columbia was published in The Globe and Mail regarding the complex legal and jurisdictional issues surrounding certain residential school records.